EconPapers

 No 32491, NBER Working Papers from National Bureau of Economic Research, Inc

-Abstract: We investigate the potential welfare cost of relative rank considerations using a series of vignettes and lab-in-the-field experiments with over 2,000 individuals in Abidjan, Ivory Coast.
-We show that: (1) individuals judged to be of a lower rank are perceived as more likely to be sidelined from beneficial opportunities in many aspects of life; and (2) in response, individuals distort their appearance and consumption choices in order to appear of higher rank.
-These effects are strong and economically significant.
-As predicted by a simple signaling model, the distortion is larger for individuals with low (but not too low) socio-economic status.
+Abstract: We investigate the welfare cost of relative rank considerations, using a series of vignettes and lab-in-the-field experiments with over 2,000 individuals in Abidjan, Côte d’Ivoire.
+We show that: (1) people perceived to be of very low rank are considered more likely to be sidelined from beneficial opportunities in many aspects of life; and (2) in response, people invest in their appearance and distort consumption choices in order to appear of higher rank.
+These effects are economically significant.
+As predicted by a simple signaling model, the distortion concerns people with low (but not too low) socio-economic status and the SES range concerned varies across types of beneficial opportunities.

 JEL-codes: C90 D91 J70 (search for similar items in EconPapers)